digipres/publications/ipres/ipres-2011/papers/totem-trusted-online-technical-environment-metadata-a-long-term.md

   evaluation are also discussed.
 The model is extensible over the long term and is compatible with OAIS and PREMIS version 2.
 creators:
-- Delve, Janet
+- Janet Delve
-- Ciuffreda, Antonio
+- Antonio Ciuffreda
-- Konstantelos, Leo
+- Leo Konstantelos
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:294265/download
 grand_parent: iPRES